Department Chair Appointment and Evaluation Policy

 5.00 Evaluation of Department Chairs

 Upon completion of the Year 3 evaluation, the Dean shall meet with the Chair to discuss the evaluation.
-The Dean is responsible for forwarding the evaluation to University Personnel for inclusion in the Personnel Action File (PAF), and, at the same time, a copy of the evaluation is given to the Provost and the Chair.
-This dissemination of the performance evaluation serves as notice that University Personnel will place the evaluation in the PAF five (5) calendar days after receipt.
+The Dean is responsible for forwarding the evaluation to Human Resources for inclusion in the Personnel Action File (PAF), and, at the same time, a copy of the evaluation is given to the Provost and the Chair.
+This dissemination of the performance evaluation serves as notice that Human Resources will place the evaluation in the PAF five (5) calendar days after receipt.
 The Chair may submit a response or rebuttal in writing within ten (10) calendar days of receipt of the evaluation.
 Submission of a rebuttal or response shall occur within the evaluation timeline.

 6.00 Resignation and Recall of a Chair